 The thing I take away from my days at RA is that everyone is treated equally and that it is important to treat everyone with kindness.
 It really doesn’t matter what color someone is, or how big or small their house is or what culture they come from because we are all people and it is far better to celebrate our differences and learn from each other.

-If you are the parent of a Grade 8 student, we ask that you take a few moments to reflect on your family’s RA experience and make a special gift to the Patriot Legacy Fund in addition to supporting the Annual Fund.
+We ask that you take a few moments to reflect on your family’s experience at RA and make a special gift to the Patriot Legacy Fund in addition to supporting the Annual Fund.